dlab-berkeley/Python-Geospatial-Fundamentals/README.md

     * Extract this file to a folder on your computer where you can easily access it (we recommend Desktop).
 3. Optional: if you’re familiar with git, you can instead clone this repository by opening a terminal and entering [GitCloneCommand].

-## Is [Language] not Working on Your Computer?
+## Is Python not Working on Your Computer?

-If you do not have [Language] installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using the UC Berkeley Datahub to run the materials for these lessons.
+If you do not have Python installed and the materials loaded on your workshop by the time it starts, we *strongly* recommend using the UC Berkeley Datahub to run the materials for these lessons.
 You can access the DataHub by clicking the following button: